cromandini/clarity-code-challenge/README.md

+# Fork Notes
+To complete the contracts I've used `clarinet@v1.0.6`, to match the version in the unit tests.

+There's a branch `with-improved-tests` where I made a few small updates to `clearfund_test.ts`, like asserting against error codes and also added an extra test to make sure that funds are transferred to the campaign owner when claimed.

 # Clarity Code Challenge
 Welcome to the Clarity Skills Assessment Code Challenge.
 This repo is a Clarinet project that has a complete test suite, but with empty contracts.
 Your job is to complete the contracts in order to get all tests to pass.